Undergraduate Teaching Assistant (UTA) Information

 • Grade assignments and exams

-• Monitor the progress team projects and provide feedback on two project milestones
+• Monitor the progress of team projects and provide feedback on milestones throughout the semester

-• Attend demos/interviews for team projects at the end of the semester, and provide feedback on the final reports
+• Review and grade team projects at the end of the semester

 CompSci 334: Mathematical Foundations (Rodger)